August 29, 2009

 Close Embrace and Open Embrace (I)

-I like everything about Argentine tango: its music, passion, beauty, its artistic, sportive, social and recreational functions, and its culture (milonguero legends, milonga code, cabeceo, and even machismo, etc.).
-All of these, however, would not mean so much if tango were not danced between a man and a woman.
-As Susana Miller said, “If you like tango, then you like women.”
-Let’s face it, at bottom it is women that attract men to tango, and vice versa.
-Although to some degree that is true with all partner dances, tango is different.
-It is much more intimate, physical, and sensual.
+I love everything about Argentine tango—its music, sentimentality, passion, beauty, and its artistic, sportive, social and recreational functions.
+I’m fascinated by its rich culture: milonguero legends, milonga codes, cabeceo, and even its touch of machismo.
+Yet, none of these elements would hold the same significance if tango were not danced between a man and a woman.
+As Susana Miller famously said, “If you like tango, then you like women.”
+Let’s face it, after all, it is women who draw men to tango, and vice versa.
+While this dynamic exists in all partner dances to some extent, tango is unique.
+It is much more intimate, physical and personal (see Artistic Sublimation and Vulgarism in Tango).

-One BBC commentator remarked, “Tango contains a secret about the yearning between men and women.”
-That is right on.
-The yearning, however, is not necessarily a sexual one.
-I believe tango fulfills a human need for intimacy between opposite sexes in a nonsexual way.
-Our society is so sex oriented that this innocent yearning between men and women has been deprived.
-Any intimacy between opposite sexes is deemed sexual and, therefore, is repressed either voluntarily or involuntarily.
+As a BBC commentator once remarked, “Tango contains a secret about the yearning between men and women.”
+This yearning, however, is not necessarily sexual.
+I believe tango fulfills a fundamental human need for connection with the opposite sex in a nonsexual way (see Tango and Gender Interdependence).
+Our society is so fixated on sex that this innocent longing is often suppressed.
+Any physical closeness between men and women is assumed sexual, and as a result, it is either voluntarily or culturally restrained.
 Men and women cannot be intimate unless they want to have sex.
-In other words, our culture does not approve innocent intimacy between the two sexes.
+In other words, our culture does not readily accept nonsexual intimacy between men and women.

-But that aspect of tango is still new to Americans, as evidenced by the way we embrace tango.
-We dance tango as but another ballroom dance.
-We are not intimately engaged to each other in the dance.
-Many of us still shy away from close embrace and prefer to use open embrace instead, which, although rarely seen in Buenos Aires, is the dominant style in American tango scene.
-Cabeceo and milonga codes are not taught and practiced at most milongas in the U.S. The general culture and atmosphere in our tango community is still more individualistic, competitive and even hostile than intimate, cooperative and friendly.
-Those who have been in Buenos Aires know what I compare with.
+Yet, this aspect of tango remains unfamiliar to many Americans, as reflected in the way we approach the dance.
+In the U.S., tango is often treated as just another ballroom dance.
+We don't intimately engage with each other in the dance.
+Many still shy away from close embrace, opting instead for an open dance hold—a style rarely seen in Buenos Aires but prevalent in American tango.
+Cabeceo and milonga codes are not taught and practiced in most tango communities.
+The general culture in our tango is still more individualistic, independent, competitive and even hostile than intimate, amicable, cooperative and accommodating.
+Those who have visited Buenos Aires know what I am comparing.
+(See Close Embrace and Open Embrace (II).)

 This then leaves the problem of whether I can bring the correct spirit of surrender to the dance as a male follow (the "feminity" as you call it).
 I suspect I can, but I don't know for definite yet.